Heat Diffusion Equation (2D)

 \[\begin{equation}\begin{split} a & = \frac{\kappa}{2\Delta{x^2}}, \\ b & = \frac{\kappa}{2\Delta{y^2}}, \\ c & = \frac{1}{\Delta{t}}. \end{split}\end{equation}\]

-where $\mathbf{K_i}$ are the coefficient matrices (with five non-zero diagonals), $x$ is the unknown solution vector (the temperature at time step $n+1$), and $b$ is the heat generation term.
+where $\mathbf{K_i}$ are the coefficient matrices (with five non-zero diagonals), $\mathbf{x}$ is the unknown solution vector (the temperature at time step $n+1$), and $b$ is the heat generation term.

-Note: Here, $\bm{b}$ only contains radiogenic heat sources.
-Additional heat sources, such as shear heating, adiabatic heating or latent heating, can simply be added to the vector.
+Note: Here, $\mathbf{b}$ only contains radiogenic heat sources.
+Additional heat sources, such as shear heating, adiabatic heating, or latent heating, can be added directly to this vector.

 General Solution